Snickerdoodle Cookies

 These Snickerdoodle cookies are buttery, cinnamon-y, nutmeg-y bites of deliciousness!
 While I traditionally make them during the holidays (they are one of my faves!) – they’re simple goodness can be enjoyed any time!
 For those of you who love eggnog – these cookies are the perfect accompaniment.
 Not a fan of the nog?
 Swap the nog for hot cocoa or a cup of joe and you’ll have yourself an afternoon pick-me-up that can’t be beat!

-snickerdoodle cookies on baking sheet in oven
+snickerdoodle cookies baking

 Because Snickerdoodles freeze really well, you can bake them ahead and they’re ready to go whenever, wherever.
 Wrap them in a pretty package and they make a de-lightful hostess gift!